 The date May 30, was agreed upon for the duel.
 I have not been able to find the exact time, it was probably in the morning.
 I have set up the transit chart at Nashville for noon.
 What you see is a bi-wheel with Jackson’s chart inner and the transit chart outer.

-As Dickinson was an expert shot, Old Hickory (what is the story about that name?), figured that Charles Henry would be rushing his shot and might miss & then Jackson, remaining steady, could take his time and aim carefully.
+Dickinson was an expert shot.
+He had killed 26 men in previous duels, so the man was deadly.
+So, Old Hickory (what is the story about that name?) had a lot of guts to challenge Charles Henry.
+Jackson gave the first shot to him.
+The reason he did was he thought, and hoped, that Charles Henry would be rushing his shot and might miss then Jackson could take his time and take aim more carefully.
 Charles Henry did fire first, hitting Jackson in the chest.
-Under the rules of dueling Charles Henry had to remain perfectly still as Jackson took aim and of course hit Henry.
-Jackson though did not stop at his one shot, but re-cocked his pistol and fired again, killing Dickinson.
+The bullet was so close to the heart it could not be removed, so he carried it until the day he died.
+Under the rules of dueling Charles Henry had to remain perfectly still as Jackson took aim and shot.
+The bullet was deadly.

 Looking at the Chart

-The main configuration of the chart is a YOD (aka Finger of God) combining the Venus & Saturn,Uranus with the natal Sun and Mars.
+The first, checking out the angles of the wheel, we see there is a very close opposition of transiting Venus to the transiting Saturn, Uranus conjunction, these almost exactly on the ASC/DSC angle of the natal chart.
+In addition there is a YOD ( Finger of God) configuration combining the Venus & Saturn,Uranus with the natal Sun and Mars.
 Jackson’ natal Uranus is also somewhat involved.
 This is obviously an astrologically ‘hot period’ for him.
+Could we predict that he was going to be engaged in a duel, take a bullet to the chest, kill the other guy, and survive?
+What do you think?

 Mars, representing Jackson, is by transit approaching his natal Mars in Taurus, suggesting that Jackson is feeling re-energized and ready for action.
 The transiting Moon is in Scorpio, opposing his Mars, which stimulates it even more.
 Further transiting Mars is trine to his natal Moon and Jupiter.